 Carbon Monoxide Alarms Save Lives

 If they’re more than 7 years old, I recommend replacing them.
 Here’s a hint; fill in the date tag when you install them.

 Low levels of CO will produce flu symptoms but may not trigger the alarm.
-Consider buying (and installing) an alarm that has a digital display.
-The best one available at this writing is the
+Consider an alarm that indicates presence of low levels of CO as well as high.